ganny26/docker-handbook/README.md

   - docker ps [-a include stopped containers] - to list all docker containers
   - docker rm <name|id>
   - docker build -t <your username>/<app_name> .
+  - docker-machine ssh default -- Used to SSH docker

 ### Installation